Southerngirl13/Bootstrap-Portfolio/README.md

 ### Overview

 In this assignment, we created two different portfolios.
 The first was a portfolio layout using the Bootstrap CSS Framework.
-The second was to enhance a previously created portfolio with a mobile-responsive layout (find this here: https://southerngirl13.github.io/Responsive-Portfolio/.
+The second was to enhance a previously created portfolio with a mobile-responsive layout (find my responsive portfolio here: https://southerngirl13.github.io/Responsive-Portfolio/).

-### Before You Begin
+### Project Mandatories

 * HTML, CSS, GitHub, GitHub Pages, and Bootstrap.